squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tacn:: expand {+, @macro_id | @macro_application }

-    Expand all occurences of the given macros in both the goal and the hypotheses, either fully specified with an action or simply a type of macro.
+    Expand all occurrences of the given macros in both the goal and the hypotheses, either fully specified with an action or simply a type of macro.